ethannchrstian/ilmupadi-ElevAIte/README.md

 Sahabat Tani is a web application to help rice farmers detect plant diseases using image uploads.
 It also includes a forum for discussions and a news section about agriculture.

-Features
+Features:

-Upload rice leaf images to detect diseases using AI (Azure Custom Vision)
+- Upload rice leaf images to detect diseases using AI (Azure Custom Vision)

-View information about symptoms, treatments, and prevention
+- View information about symptoms, treatments, and prevention

-Register and log in to save your scan history
+- Register and log in to save your scan history

-Dashboard showing number of scans and analysis results
+- Dashboard showing number of scans and analysis results

-Forum for users to post and share information
+- Forum for users to post and share information

-News section with articles about farming
+- News section with articles about farming

-Tech Stack
+Tech Stack:
-Frontend: React (Vite), Tailwind CSS
+- Frontend: React (Vite), Tailwind CSS
-Backend: Node.js, Express.js
+- Backend: Node.js, Express.js
-Database: PostgreSQL (Prisma ORM)
+- Database: PostgreSQL (Prisma ORM)
-AI: Azure Custom Vision
+- AI: Azure Custom Vision
-Containerization: Docker, Docker Compose
+- Containerization: Docker, Docker Compose